Every Monday | Nature Watch Online Session

 Connecting People and Nature is an exciting project in the rural wards of Merthyr Tydfil.
-It supports local people to access green spaces, with the aim of benefiting the health of the landscape, community and individuals.
+It supports local people to access green spaces, benefiting the health of the landscape, community and individuals.

 With support from the Welsh Government’s Rural Development Programme and in partnership with The Wildlife Trust of South and West Wales, we are running activities in Merthyr Tydfil County Borough Council owned sites to engage with the local communities of Bedlinog, Vaynor, Bryngoleu and Gellideg.

 In order to safeguard the sites for continued community use in the future, we will work towards having the sites designated as Local Nature Reserves.
 This will give them permanent legal protection as wildlife havens and community spaces.

 We are keen to work with the whole of the community within the four wards of Bedlinog, Vaynor, Bryngoleu and Gellideg, to ensure that the sites are used effectively for all.
 As such, we would welcome suggestions from everyone.

 So far, our participants have been involved with:

 We've recently restarted our Volunteer Days, which are open to anyone.
 They are taking place across four sites: